JBShady/COD5-Remastered/README.md

 ### General
 * AI can no longer push the player, which removes the "grabbing" effect where touching zombies would slow the player down.
 Togglable with the new "Enemy Grabbing" setting in Game Options
 * All maps now use the same (more balanced) exponential zombie spawning formula from Der Riese which removes the limit of 24 max zombies per round on solo.
-Togglable with the new "Gametype" setting in Game Options, note that playing with the 24-limit is considered a cheat and records will not save
+Togglable with the new "Gametype" setting in Game Options, note that playing with the 24-limit is considered a cheat and high round records will not save
-* All maps now make use of improved scripting tweaks and bug fixes that were added into the later DLCs
+* All maps now make use of improved scripting and bug fixes that were added into the later DLCs
 * All maps make use of slightly improved net related code from the later DLCs, including network safe spawning and network wait functions
 * Added all zombiemode achievements that were on the console version (and custom achievements for maps that didn't have them).
 Complete with notifications, sounds, icons, and a menu
 * Added stats tracking based on the console version for achievements, personal records, time played, kills, downs, and other miscellaneous stats on a per-map basis that are saved to the player's profile